Rolando Villazón

-Rolando Villazón Mauleón (born 22 February 1972) is a Mexican operatic tenor, stage director, author, radio and television personality, and artistic director.
-He resides in France and received his citizenship in 2007.
+Rolando Villazón Mauleón (born February 22, 1972) is a Mexican operatic tenor, stage director, author, radio and television personality, and artistic director.
+He resides in France and received French citizenship in 2007.

 Villazón has published several books, including the novels Malabares and Paladas de sombra contra la oscuridad, which have been translated into French and German.
 He is a member of the Collège de 'Pataphysique in Paris.

 Early life

-He was raised in Fuentes de Satélite, a suburban area of Greater Mexico City, Mexico.
-In an interview for Mexican television, Villazón recounted how he was discovered as a tenor.
-He said that one day, as he was getting out of the shower in his apartment in Mexico City, somebody came knocking on his door; it was baritone Arturo Nieto, a friend of his neighbour, who had heard him singing while in the shower.
-He told Rolando he had an amazing voice and invited him to his music academy to develop his voice; it was there that Villazón fell in love with opera.
+Villazón was raised in Fuentes de Satélite, a suburban area of Greater Mexico City, Mexico.
+In an interview for Mexican television, he recounted how he was discovered as a tenor.
+According to Villazón, while he was singing in the shower at his apartment in Mexico City, baritone Arturo Nieto, a friend of his neighbour, heard him singing and knocked on his door.
+Nieto subsequently encouraged Villazón to develop his voice and invited him to attend his music academy, where Villazón later developed an interest in opera.